Introduction of Firewall in Computer Network

 History and Need for Firewall

 Before Firewalls, network security was performed by Access Control Lists (ACLs) residing on routers.
-ACLs are ruled that determine whether network access should be granted or denied to specific IP address.
+ACLs are ruled that determine whether network access should be granted or denied to a specific IP address.

 But ACLs cannot determine the nature of the packet it is blocking.
 Also, ACL alone cannot keep threats out of the network.
 Hence, the Firewall was introduced.